darcys22/blockchain_ledger/readme.md

 tools.rb also includes a reporter for TB and GL Listing

 TODO
-Make the command line work
+Make the command line work better
-clean up the directory now you messed it up
 Tools make a big file of transactions, test all the new things with bigger files.
 Make the current generator better and document it cause you keep forgetting
 Make a separate protocol that works (Employees?) download GL listing from QB Online and convert into this